Home > Camino Frances Guide > Camino Frances Stages > Stage 3: Zubiri to Pamplona

 My Final Thoughts on the Zubiri to Pamplona Stage

-Reaching Pamplona was a milestone for me.
-Zubiri to Pamplona should be an easy walk but it will test you.
+Reaching Pamplona was a milestone for me.ย It is a fabulous walk and I love the change in scenery as you walk away from the mountains.
+Zubiri to Pamplona should be an easy walk but it will test you.ย

-You will start to feel that you know how things work.
-Your early nerves will be dispersing, and your confidence will grow.
-You will start to find familiar faces and forge friendships that, as clichéd as it sounds, will last a lifetime.
+You will start to feel that you know how things work.ย Your early nerves will be dispersing, and your confidence will grow.ย You will start to find familiar faces and forge friendships that, as clichรฉd as it sounds, will last a lifetime.
+But you will be tired.

 Colleen finding Henningway in Cafe Iruna in Pamplona